 James arrived in Nevada in 1914.
 After a riding injury and the enforced solitude of prison time for cattle rustling, James began weaving the details of cowboy life into drawings and stories.
 He experienced great success throughout the 1920s.
 Scribner’s Magazine, The Saturday Evening Post, and Sunset magazines published dozens of his short stories and illustrations.
 His first novel, Smoky the Cowhorse was so successful that he purchased the Rocking R Ranch near Pryor, Montana, turning his dreams into reality.

 James wrote and illustrated 23 books about the mythic West, including a largely fictional autobiography.
+Although his cowboy identity was genuine, James always feared that his French Canadian origins would be exposed.
 Like his friend and mentor Charles M. Russell, James both lived and invented the masculine stereotypes of Western art and film.